ALW = Any Legal Weapon

-“Unbarbed Broadhead” means a fixed position arrowhead where the rear edge of the blade(s) forms an angle with the arrow shaft to which it is attached of 90° or greater.
+“Unbarbed Broadhead” is a fixed position arrowhead where the rear edge of the blade(s) forms an angle with the arrow shaft to which it is attached of 90° or greater.
+Broadheads with moveable blades that fold/collapse when withdrawn are considered unbarbed.
 Both of the dashed lines (Figure 1) designate an unbarbed broadhead.
 Blades with rear edges that form an angle of less than 90 degrees in the direction of the arrow tip (Figure 2, for example) are not legal.

 “Unprotected Mammals and Birds” means European starling, house sparrow, Eurasian collared dove, rock pigeon and any mammal species for which there are no closed seasons or bag limits.
 However, all general hunting regulations and licensing laws still apply.
 Common unprotected mammals include coyote, badger, gophers, moles, mountain beaver, marmots, porcupine, skunks, cottontails, black-tailed jackrabbit, rats, mice, opossum, nutria and weasels.